 HOW MUCH DO YOU RECEIVE?

-People who are the only provider for their own child or children at home are entitled to additional children’s allowance: 12,456 kr per month
+People who are the only provider for their own child or children at home are entitled to additional children’s allowance: 12,699 DKK per month

-Persons who support their own child at home but are not the only provider are not entitled to additional children’s allowance: 8,716 kr per month
+Persons who support their own child at home but are not the only provider are not entitled to additional children’s allowance: 8,886 DKK per month

-People with no dependents: 6,228 kr per month
+People with no dependents: 6,350 DKK per month

 Youth living at home

-Person who is not a breadwinner, less than 30 years old and living at home: 2,683 kr per month
+Person who is not a breadwinner, less than 30 years old and living at home: 2,735 DKK per month

 Reduction for breadwinners after 3 years

-The Finance Act agreement has introduced a new reduction in the benefit of 2,000 Kr per month per household for those providing for others.
-It comes into force when 50% of the child and youth benefit is achieved (this is after 3 years).
-If you are covered by the previous 2-year vesting period and have already achieved 50% of the benefit, you will be hit by the new reduction immediately.
+The paradigm shift introduced a new reduction in the benefit of 2,000 DKK per month per household for those providing for others.
+It comes into force after 3 years, when 50% of the child and youth benefit is achieved.

 Danish language supplement

-Refugees on benefits who have passed Danish education 2 (which typically takes more than 2 years) can get a bonus of 1,620 kr per month for up to 6 months.
-Refugees who pass the language exam but do not receive benefits are eligible for a one-time bonus of 6,572 kr, tax free.
+Refugees on benefits who have passed Danish education 2 (which typically takes more than 2 years) can get a bonus of 1,652 DKK per month for up to 6 months.

 However, it is far from possible for everyone to obtain this bonus, as not everyone will be able to take Danish Level 2, read more about Danish education as a refugee.
 You must apply for this bonus on borger.dk and submit documentation yourself.

-The child cheque is now awarded according to a vesting principle, so that the full rate is first achieved after 6 years.
-Thus, after the first year in Denmark, a refugee receives only 596 kr per quarter for a child of 3 years (16.7% of what a Danish parent receives).
-Before January 2018, the vesting period was only 2 years.
-If you have begun under this scheme, it will continue.
-If parents have shared custody, they will receive half of the benefit each, even if they are living together (after January 2022).
+The "child cheque" is now awarded according to a vesting principle, so that the full rate is first achieved after 6 years.
+Thus, after the first year in Denmark, a refugee receives only 626 DKK per quarter for a child of 3 years (16.7% of what a Danish parent receives, 2023-rate).
+If parents have shared custody, they will receive half of the benefit each, even if they are living together.

-There is also an option for an extra benefit of 650 kr pr child for single providers under certain circumstances, see an expample here (in Danish).
+There is also an option for a temporary benefit of approx. 700 DKK per child for single providers under certain circumstances, precise calculation can be done at borger.dk (in Danish).

 Most refugees receive a subsidy for rent in the form of both housing insurance and special assistance under §34, and most municipalities pay the transport to and from language school and/or work experience placements.
-If you live in a temporary dwelling, the rent incl. utilities must not amount to more than 2,402 kr for a single person, 4,802 kr for a couple with two children (2022).
+If you live in a temporary dwelling, the rent incl. utilities must not amount to more than 2,467 DKK for a single person, 4.520 for a couple without children and 4,932 kr for a couple with up to three children (2023).

 Within the first year, you can apply to your local authority for a special dental allowance if you have problems with your teeth.

-Which benefits can be a problem for familiy reunification or permenent residency?
+Which benefits can be a problem for familiy reunification or permanent residency?

-The following benefits will NOT be a problem, as they are not granted under the acts of active social policy or integration: SU (students grant), child and youth benefit, accommodation support (individual subsidy), Danish language bonus, all kinds of pensions, uemployment and sickness benefits (dagpenge + sygedagpenge), maternity leave benefit, free daycare for children.
+The following benefits will NOT be a problem, as they are not granted under the acts of active social policy or integration: SU (students grant), child and youth benefit, accommodation support (individual subsidy), Danish language bonus, all kinds of pensions, free daycare for children.
 Single allowances in connection to moving or sickness can be allowed.

 The following benefits WILL be a problem: self-sufficiency and repatriation (selvforsørgelses- og hjemrejseydelse), integration allowance (integrationsydelse), transition benefit (overgangsydelse), social security (kontanthjælp), rehabilitation benefits (revalidering), ressource course grant (ressourceforløb), educational grant (uddannelseshjælp, from the kommune), special benefits under §34.